 • Backup team lead for 737-9 MAX test aircraft

 My experiences as an engineer have made me an excellent cross-functional collaborator, adept at working with diverse teams to achieve common goals.
 In roles at Chrysler, Kenworth, and Boeing, I frequently collaborated with a wide range of individuals: upper management, project managers, mechanics, electricians, internal and external customers, fellow engineers, stylists, and more.
-These experiences have enhanced my ability to communicate effectively and understand different perspectives.
-This skill set has seamlessly transferred to my roles as a Designer, where collaboration with product managers, developers, and stakeholders is essential.
-My engineering background ensures I can bridge technical and design considerations, fostering innovation and creating user-centered solutions.
+These experiences have honed my ability to work effectively with different perspectives.
+The skills developed during these experiences have seamlessly transferred to my roles as a Designer, where collaboration with product managers, developers, and stakeholders is essential.
+My engineering background has helped me bridge technical and design considerations.

 My professional experiences have honed my business acumen and deepened my understanding of contributing to larger goals.
 I recognize that success isn’t about individual achievements but about supporting the broader objectives of the team and organization.
 This perspective ensures that I remain focused on what’s best for overall goals rather than making self-centered decisions.
 This has proven to be continually important.
 Additionally, having ‘lived life,’ I am able to approach situations with the maturity and calmness that comes with life experience.